 The entire process is unnoticeable to the VM and to end users, although depending on the size of the VMDK and other factors, it can take some time to complete and may have an effect on performance.
 A Storage vMotion operation may also require significant network resources which can also affect other VMs using the same network.

 What Storage vMotion is used for

-Storage vMotion has a variety of uses, including as a migration tool when moving virtual disks off a storage area network (SAN) volume to a newly purchased storage system; as a load balancer; when taking a SAN down for maintenance; and to move virtual disks from the local ESX Server storage to a SAN.
+Storage vMotion has a variety of uses, including as a migration tool when moving virtual disks off a storage area network (SAN) volume to a newly purchased storage system; as a load balancer to ensure that a VM is getting the storage performance it requires; when taking a SAN down for maintenance; and to move virtual disks from the local ESX Server storage to a SAN.

 It can also be used to support a disaster recovery plan by replicating VMs and their associated VMDKs to a remote location, although VMware Site Recovery Manager (SRM) handles disaster recovery in a more automated and transparent fashion.

 vSphere 5.1 introduced Enhanced vMotion which moves both the VM and its associated VMDK at the same time.